 - Section 1.
 Competition and Corporate Opportunities.
-To the extent provided in the following paragraphs, the Corporation renounces any interest or expectancy of the Corporation or any of its Affiliated Companies in, or in being offered an opportunity to participate in, any Dual Opportunity presented to ARC or its the Affiliated Entities Company, any Controlled Company or to a Dual Role Person. - (a) In the event that NRG and its the Affiliated Companies Company acquires knowledge of a potential transaction or matter which may be a Dual Opportunity, neither the Corporation nor any of its Affiliated Companies and any Control Company, shall not, to the fullest extent permitted by law, have any expectancy in such Dual Opportunity.
-NRG and its The Affiliated Companies Company shall not have no a duty to communicate or offer to the Corporation or any of its Affiliated Companies Company, or refrain from engaging directly or indirectly in, any Dual Opportunity, and may pursue or acquire such Dual Opportunity for themselves or direct such Dual Opportunity to another Person - (b) A Dual Role Person (i) shall have no duty to communicate or offer to the Corporation or any of its Affiliated Companies or any Controlled Company. any Dual Opportunity that such Dual Role Person has communicated or offered to NRG or its the Affiliated Companies Company. (ii) shall not be prohibited from communicating or offering any Dual Opportunity to NRG or its the Affiliated Companies Company, and (iii) shall not be liable to the Corporation or its stockholders for breach of any fiduciary duty as a stockholder, director or officer of the Corporation, as the case may be, resulting from (x) the failure to communicate or offer to the Corporation or any of its Affiliated Companies Opportunity that such Dual Role Person has communicated or offered to NRG or its the Affiliated Companies or
+To the extent provided in the following paragraphs, the Corporation renounces any interest or expectancy of the Corporation or any of its Affiliated Companies Controlled Company in, or in being offered an opportunity to participate in, any Dual Opportunity presented to NRG or its the Affiliated Entities Company, any Controlled Company or to a Dual Role Person. - (a) In the event that NRG and its-the Affiliated Companies Company acquires knowledge of a potential transaction or matter which may be a Dual Opportunity, neither the Corporation nor any of its Affiliated Companies and any Controlled Company shall not, to the fullest extent permitted by law, have any expectancy in such Dual Opportunity.
+NRG and its The Affiliated Companies Company shall not have no a duty to communicate or offer to the Corporation or any of its Affiliated Companies Companies Controlled Company, or refrain from engaging directly or indirectly in, any Dual Opportunity, and may pursue or acquire such Dual Opportunity for themselves or direct such Dual Opportunity to another Person. - (b) A Dual Role Person (i) shall have no duty to communicate or offer to the Corporation or any of its Affiliated Companies or any Controlled Company. any Dual Opportunity that such Dual Role Person has communicated or offered to NRG or its the Affiliated Companies Company. (ii) shall not be prohibited from communicating or offering any Dual Opportunity to NRG or its the Affiliated Companies Company. and (iii) shall not be liable to the Corporation or its stockholders for breach of any fiduciary duty as a stockholder, director or officer of the Corporation, as the case may be, resulting from (x) the failure to communicate or offer to the Corporation or any of its Affiliated Companies Controlled Company any Dual Opportunity that such Dual Role Person has communicated or offered to NRG or its the Affiliated Companies of the Companies of the Companies Officer of the Company.

-Company. (y) the communication or offer to NRG or its the Affiliated Companies Company. of any Dual Opportunity, in each case, so long as the Dual Opportunity was not expressly offered in writing to the Dual Role Person solely in his or her capacity as a director or officer of the Corporation.
+Company (y) the communication or offer to NRG or its the Affiliated Companies Company of any Dual Opportunity, in each case, so long as the Dual Opportunity was not expressly offered in writing to the Dual Role Person solely in his or her capacity as a director or officer of the Corporation.